top of page

 As the Diocese of Oxford explains, Spiritual Direction "is an ancient ministry, sometimes called spiritual counsel, prayer guidance or soul friendship.
 It is about taking time to meet with someone and talk together about your spiritual journey, prayer and search for God.
 Many people find that this pattern of reflective companionship can be a significant help."
 At SJE, one of our parishioners, Tom Armstrong, keeps an office and offers spiritual direction to parishioners or anyone who is searching for a deeper connection to God in their life and would appreciate guidance.

-Tom is currently pursuing a Master of Divinity (M.Div.) at Loyola University of Chicago with a concentration in spirituality and has a particular interest in Ignatian spirituality.
+Tom is currently pursuing a Master of Divinity (M.Div.) at Loyola University of Chicago with a concentration in spiritual direction and has a particular interest in Ignatian spirituality.
 As Tom explains, "Loyola is a Jesuit university and I have had the wonderful experience of completing the Ignation Spiritual Exercises with a Jesuit priest as my director.
 The Exercises are a collection of meditations, prayers, and guidelines, written by St. Ignatius of Loyola, that deepen your relationship with Christ and encourage growth in your spiritual life.
 With this growth, comes a deeper sense of your unique gifts and discernment of the best use of those gifts in your journey to serve the Lord."

 To get in touch with Tom and find our more, you can email him at direction@sjegh.com.
 There are also some FAQ about spiritual direction below that can answer questions you might have.